How Much Do Literary Agents Cost? And Are They Worth It?

 If you decide to fire your agent, or otherwise move on, then your agent is still entitled to any commission due following deals that they signed.

 And that makes sense.
-If you get rich because of a deal done by your agent, then your agent should be entitled to his or her share of the fruits of that deal, no matter how far down the road.
+If you get rich because of a deal done by your agent, then your agent should be entitled to their share of the fruits of that deal, no matter how far down the road.

 But still: the possibility is there, and it’ll be carefully covered in any contract or letter of engagement you have with your agent.
 So read that letter or contract – and if in doubt: ask!